PIR-PIXR/CSA-parallel-PIR/README.md

   <img width="400" height="250" src="https://github.com/cnquang/cnquang/assets/87842051/1f4af073-6965-4e6e-876f-d835e42f7cf2">
 </p>

-# Parallelizing Private Information Retrieval of Merkle Proofs via Tree Colorings
+# Parallel Private Retrieval of Merkle Proofs via Tree Colorings

 ### Abstract
 Motivated by a practical scenario in blockchains in which a client, who possesses a transaction, wishes to privately verify that the transaction actually belongs to a block, we investigate the problem of private retrieval of Merkle proofs (i.e. proofs of inclusion/membership) in a Merkle tree.